-The Deux Rives territory is, with its mainly clay-limestone soils, and a variety of exposure (hillsides, Garonne valley), conducive to the cultivation of many local products, condiments, wines, fruits, vegetables … propose to discover here the most emblematic, as well as our producers and some tasty recipes in our downloadable gourmet notebook.
+The Deux Rives territory is, with its mainly clay-limestone soils, and its variety of exposures (hillsides, Garonne valley), conducive to the cultivation of many local products : condiments, wines, fruits, vegetables … You will discover here the most emblematic, as well as our producers and some tasty recipes in our downloadable gourmet notebook.

 Lomagne white garlic – IGP